KenImade/alx-airbnb-database/database-adv-script/README.md

 - All properties where the average rating is greater than 4.0 using a subquery.
 - Find users who have made more than 3 bookings.

+## Aggregations and Window Functions

+- Find the total number of bookings made by each user.
+- Rank properties based on the total number of bookings they have received.